Triplicane: Education

 Colleges in the locality include Queen Mary's College, Presidency College and Madras University on the Beach Road.

-The popular schools in this area include Hindu Senior Secondary School, the Kellett higher secondary school, NKT, Rex, Hindu High School, Lady Wellington school, etc. Some of these schools are very old and even dating back to the British Era, like the latter two schools.
+The popular schools in this area include Hindu Senior Secondary School, the Kellett higher secondary school, NKT, Rex, Hindu Higher Secondary School, Lady Wellington school, etc. Some of these schools, such as the latter two, date back to the British Era.

 Library

 Libraries in this area include Kasthuri Srinivasan Library on Besant Road, one on Peyalwar Koil street, Muhammadan Public Library and one on Big street.
 The Kasturi Srinivasan library is more than 50 years old.

 Culture

 Triplicane has a rich culture.
-The culture associated with Parthasarathy temple and its mada veethis is a traditional and an age old one.
+The culture associated with Parthasarathy temple and its mada veethis is old and traditional.
 Rooted in tradition, Triplicane is also known for its fine artistic taste in music, dance and arts.
 An annual community event known as the Thiruvallikeni Thiruvizha (literally 'Triplicane Festival') is celebrated in January.
 Other festivals include Triplicane Music Festival and Marghazhi (winter) festival.
-Triplicane is known for the traditional cuisines of Chennai, being based here.
+Triplicane is known for many of the traditional cuisines of Chennai.